Post-merger chirps from binary black holes as probes of the final black-hole horizon

-\begin{affiliations} \item Monash Centre for Astrophysics, School of Physics and Astronomy, Monash University, VIC 3800, Australia \item OzGrav: The ARC Centre of Excellence for Gravitational-Wave Discovery, Clayton, VIC 3800, Australia \item Center for Relativistic Astrophysics and School of Physics, Georgia Institute of Technology, Atlanta, GA 30332 \end{affiliations}
+\begin{affiliations} \item Department of Physics, The Chinese University of Hong Kong, Shatin, N.T., Hong Kong \item Monash Centre for Astrophysics, School of Physics and Astronomy, Monash University, VIC 3800, Australia \item OzGrav: The ARC Centre of Excellence for Gravitational-Wave Discovery, Clayton, VIC 3800, Australia \item Center for Relativistic Astrophysics and School of Physics, Georgia Institute of Technology, Atlanta, GA 30332 \item Department of Physics and Astronomy, Stony Brook University, Stony Brook NY 11794, USA \item Center for Gravitational Physics, Department of Physics, University of Texas at Austin, Austin, TX 78712, USA \end{affiliations}